-^{}Do not use on channel slopes steeper than 10%, except for side slopes.
+Do not use on channel slopes steeper than 10%, except for side slopes.
+Annuals: use as temporary protection until permanent cover established.

 3. General Velocity Standard

 Any area of a land-disturbing activity or receiving watercourses subject to stormwater runoff velocities in excess of those specified in Sec.
 9.4.4.G.2. above from accelerated erosion by provision of an erosion-resistant lining of vegetation in accordance with Sec.
 9.4.4.G.2.c. above provided, armored, paved or otherwise nonvegetative watercourse lining shall be provided anywhere the velocity in the receiving watercourse exceeds Sec.
 9.4.4.G.2.c. and the prior development velocity by 10%.